-Millennials, a demographic aged 20-35, have surpassed the baby boomers in numbers.
-Now the largest generational cohort, millennials are naturally being courted by financial services.
-Understanding this audience and their preferences should be a priority.
-How can financial institutions enhance their appeal to the millennial generation?
+The largest generational cohort, understanding millennials and their preferences should be a priority.
+How can financial institutions enhance their appeal?

 Encouraging millennials to be innovative within organisations is key.
 One major pension fund in Australia has a graduate scheme which purposefully ring-fences millennials from legacy businesses, encouraging them to come up with ideas unconstrained by the traditional operating model.
 This has yielded huge successes, including the development of an industry-leading app that is now seen as a benchmark of excellence.
 This app is not exclusive to millennials, but has won praise across all age demographics.
 Compared to traditional product development processes, such innovations often come to fruition more quickly and are deployed in a more cost-effective way.

 The move to ESGWhat sort of products should be marketed towards millennials?
 Strategies tilting towards an environmental, social, governance (ESG) agenda are popular among younger investors, who are looking for positive impact returns.
 These investors recognise that responsible investing and return generation go hand-in-hand.
 An increasing number of organisations, including Theam, a specialty asset management subsidiary of BNP Paribas Investment Partners, have recognised this trend, and are launching ETFs that provide investors with exposure to baskets of securities and indices with low-carbon footprints.